yusheng-wang/HDCM/README.md

 ![](./HDCMc/figure/Estimate_para.png)

 ### The local addtive bias pattern
-Our calibration model recoveries the local addtive bias (on the square root scale) pattern for the pollution map of the BTH between June 1, 2015 and August 31, 2015, see the following figure:
+Now, we use the HDCM to recovery the local addtive bias (on the square root scale) pattern for the pollution map of the BTH between June 1, 2015 and August 31, 2015, see the following figure:
 ![](./HDCMc/figure/Fig_S_wts.png)

 ### The posterior standard deviation of the calibration output